Pall Corporation

-Pall Corporation, headquartered in Port Washington, New York, is a global supplier of filtration, separations and purification products.
+Pall Corporation, headquartered in Port Washington, New York and a wholly owned subsidiary of Danaher Corporation since 2015, is a global supplier of filtration, separations and purification products.
 Total revenues for fiscal year 2014 were $2.8 billion, with $103 million spent on R&D. Pall Corporation's business is split into two broad groups: Life Sciences (c.51%) and Industrial (c.49%).
 These business groups provide fluid management products and systems to customers in biotechnology, pharmaceutical, transfusion medicine, energy, electronics, municipal and industrial water purification, aerospace, transportation and broad industrial markets.

 The company was founded by David B. Pall in 1946 as Micro Metallic Corporation.

 History

 Founded in 1946 as Micro Metallic Corporation.

 In 1953, Pall purchased an industrial building at 30 Sea Cliff Ave, Glen Cove, NY (occupied until 1999).
 In 1958, Pall Corporation constructed a building at 36 Sea Cliff Ave (occupied it until 1971, when Pall Corporation sold the building to August Thomsen).

 The company was renamed Pall Corp in 1957.
 In 1958 Pall began to develop filters for use in aircraft hydraulics, applied to the landing gears of American Airlines Boeing 707s.
 Then, Pall developed filters to purify jet fuel.

 Through the 1960s, the business expanded, with sales of $6.7 million in 1960.
 Pall Europe Limited formed in 1966.

 Pall Cortland was established in 1961, purchased from Trinity Equipment Company.

 In the 1970s, Pall became a leader in fine filtration.
 Sales reached $88 million in 1978.
 Major contribution in medical applications.

 Pall played a major role in the cleanup of the 1979 Three Mile Island nuclear accident.